tailwindlabs/tailwindcss-typography/README.md

 }
 ```

-Customizations should be applied to a specific modifier like `default` or `xl`, and must be added under the `css` property.
+Customizations should be applied to a specific modifier like `DEFAULT` or `xl`, and must be added under the `css` property.
 Customizations are authored in the same [CSS-in-JS syntax](https://tailwindcss.com/docs/plugins#css-in-js-syntax) used to write Tailwind plugins.

 It's important to note that all customizations are **merged** with the defaults.
 If you'd like to completely override a provided size modifier, you can do so by disabling that modifier so the default styles are not included.